-- Switzerland: First Place in the Diversity Index (January 2017)
+- Switzerland: First Place in the Diversity Index; Swiss LGBTI Label

 - US: Asia Society Best Practices awards: Employee Resource Group, Employee Growth & Advancement, Leadership Development (2018); the 14th consecutive year of achieving the maximum score in the Corporate Equality Index published annually by the Human Rights Campaign that assesses the performance of 500 companies in recognizing the LGBT rights of employees, consumers and investors

-- India: Credit Suisse is selected as a 2018 Working Mother & AVTAR 100 Best Company for Women in India for the third year in a row (October 2018) and also was awarded "Excellence in Gender Diversity" and NASSCOM India's Global Capability Centre's 2018 Awards conclave.
+- India: Credit Suisse was selected as a 2018 Working Mother & AVTAR 100 Best Company for Women in India for the third year in a row (October 2018) and also was awarded "Excellence in Gender Diversity" and NASSCOM India's Global Capability Centre's 2018 Awards conclave.

 Partnerships: Fostering a Dialogue, Learning from Others

 As a partner for a variety of organizations, we promote an open dialogue on the topics of diversity and inclusion.
-The partnerships present us with an opportunity to exchange opinions and experiences and they help us to further develop our approach.
+The partnerships present us with an opportunity to exchange opinions and experiences and they help us to further develop our internal practice.

-In previous years, we lent our support to a number of associations and events:
+In 2018, we lent our support to a number of associations and events, as e.g.:

 - Center for Talent Innovation and Catalyst, which aim to build inclusive environments and expand opportunities for women